Portuguese Pointer dog breed

 About the Portuguese Pointer

-The Portuguese Pointer is a very large sporting dogs known for its balanced nature and highly intelligent mind.
-Better suited to homes with space, the Portuguese Pointer is best matched with experienced owners.
+The Portuguese Pointer is a medium sporting dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, better suited to homes with outdoor space, the Portuguese Pointer is best matched with experienced owners.
 Typically standing 20 to 22 inches and weighing 35 to 59 pounds, this breed has a life expectancy of 12 to 14 years, making it a long-lived companion for the right family.

 Originally classified within the Sporting Dogs group, the Portuguese Pointer brings a distinct combination of traits that sets it apart.
 The Portuguese Pointer is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Portuguese Pointer loves being close to its people and forms strong bonds with every member of the household.